The work of women and children on pre-WW2 British farms

 Feeding the hens and collecting eggs also tended to be the job of the farmer's wife and anyone on hand to help her.
 The work involved filling the water troughs and putting grain and food scraps into the food troughs in the henhouse.
 Food was also scattered around the farmyard to encourage the hens out to scratch around and scavenge for themselves.

 Eggs had to be searched for and collected every day, often twice a day.
-It was fairly straightforward with hens that laid in the henhouse, but they could lay outside, under bushes or wherever, which could take some finding.
+It was fairly straightforward when hens that laid in the henhouse, but they could lay outside, under bushes or wherever, which could take some finding.
 Such eggs could easily be missed, so there was no way of knowing how old they were.
 They were generally kept separately and then broken into a cup before use, so that they could be thrown away if they had gone bad.

 The job of selling the eggs to callers and packaging the eggs for sale from the local shop normally also fell to the farmers wife.
 As I understand it, eggs were not normally packaged in any sort of protective packaging, Local callers just carried them carefully in their normal wickerwork shopping baskets.